Forrest Frank: Religion

+Back injury

-On July 19, 2025, Frank announced that he had sustained multiple fractures to his L3 and L4 vertebrae in his back after falling off a skateboard while playing with his son.
-Then on August 3, 2025, Frank released an Instagram Reel, claiming his back was miraculously healed over night.
+On July 19, 2025, Frank announced that he had sustained multiple fractures to the L3 and L4 vertebrae in his back after falling off a skateboard while playing with his son.
+Then on August 3, 2025, Frank released an Instagram Reel, claiming his back was miraculously healed overnight.
 In the video he is standing, wearing his back brace for precaution Frank states that he ordered an emergency X-Ray, which showed that his L3 and L4 vertebrae were completely healed.
 Frank accounts this as a miracle from God.
-His recovery lasted 14 days, while, according to Cleveland Clinic, the average recovery for two broken vertebrae is 6–12 weeks.
+His recovery lasted 14 days.

-On October 12, 2025, Frank announced that he is expecting a second child.